 Along with evidence, the driver can also present testimony and witnesses to further their cause.
 An attorney can carefully develop the case on behalf of the driver and convince the DMV hearing officer that the charges should be dismissed.

-Regardless of the circumstances surrounding your DUI, you should not hesitate to put Jansen & Davis, P.A. on your side.
-For more than 50 years, our firm has been protecting the driving privileges of those facing DUI charges – should you choose to hire the legal services offered at our firm, you can trust that your case is in good hands.
+Regardless of the circumstances surrounding your DUI, you should not hesitate to put Jansen & Davis, P.A., on your side.
+For more than 70 years combined, our Tallahassee DUI lawyers have been protecting the driving privileges of those facing DUI charges – should you choose to hire the legal services offered at our firm, you can trust that your case is in good hands.